quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 AEAD IV derivation function.

-* The AEAD nonce, N, is formed by combining the AEAD IV with the 96 bit unique token number, the exclusive OR of the unique token number and the AEAD IV forms the AEAD nonce.
+* The AEAD nonce, N, is formed by combining the AEAD IV with the 96 bit unique token number.
+The 96 bits of the unique token number are left-padded with zeros to the size of the IV.
+The exclusive OR of the padded unique token number and the AEAD IV forms the AEAD nonce.

 * The associated data is a formatted as a pseudo header by combining the